 Just an idea!

 So getting out of identity is not just about spiritual awakening.
-It is also about stepping out of the social control games that are suck identity-conscious people in.
+It is also about stepping out of the social control games that keep us suck in identity.
 It is about stepping out of definitions that enslave us everyday of our lives.

 Truly realising the emptiness of being is a vital part of our awakening, but so is getting to know and play in the fullness of our polydimensional existence.
 This metamorphosis of being is what we were born for, and it is what will bring true happiness and freedom to everyone, even the elite who are trying so hard to keep us as their chattel.